nu11secur1ty/w1f1t3kAl1/README.md

    * Displays more information during an attack (e.g. % during WEP chopchop attacks, Pixie-Dust step index, etc)
 * **Educational**
    * The `--verbose` option (expandable to `-vv` or `-vvv`) shows which commands are executed & the output of those commands.
-   * This can help debug why Wifite is not working for you.
+   * This can help debug why w1fit3kAl1 is not working for you.
 Or so you can learn how these tools are used.
 * More-actively developed.
 * Python 3 support.
 * Sweet new ASCII banner.